 Technology has revolutionized everyday life, and the medical field is no exception.
-It has made it easier for doctors to access and share information to prevent, diagnose, and treat illness and to provide convenient and cost-effective solutions, such as telehealth and telemedicine.
+Technology has made it easier for doctors to access and share information to prevent, diagnose, and treat illness and to provide convenient and cost-effective solutions, such as telehealth and telemedicine.
 Procedures such as robotic surgeries are on the rise and can provide many benefits to patients, including shorter hospitalization times, smaller incisions, and fewer chances for human error.

 These technological innovations have led to new ways to make a difference in people’s lives through healthcare.
 Professionals can work in research and development and can become entrepreneurs to create new products and services to benefit patients.
 Technology has also facilitated the growth of biotechnology and data science, as well as other fields.

 Thanks to an aging and more active population, obesity and other growing health conditions, and a rapid evolution in technology, the healthcare industry is experiencing a boom and will be one of largest sources of employment in the U.S. in the next decade.
 A bachelor’s degree in general studies with a concentration in healthcare can help provide a solid basis of knowledge in healthcare and other areas and teach professionals the skills they need to begin and grow their careers in the healthcare industry.
-Learn more about Maryville’s online bachelor’s degree program in general studies with a concentration in healthcare here.

 Take a Unique Path to the Healthcare Industry